-Did you know that more than 80 per cent of women currently end up with not enough superannuation savings to fund the lifestyle they want in retirement?
+Did you know that more than 80 per cent of women are currently retiring with insufficient superannuation savings to fund a comfortable lifestyle?
 In fact, the average superannuation account balance for women when they retire is around $150,000 less than the average for men.
 There are a number of reasons why this is the case.
 For example, many women take time out of the workforce to have children or care for family members, and they are also more likely to be in part-time or low-paid employment.
 No matter what the reason is, there’s no doubt women have a much bigger task when it comes to saving for their retirement.
 This is why it’s important all women take simple steps to help boost their super savings.

 Super Sorter Power Hour

 Taking sixty minutes today to sort to your super could add thousands to your retirement savings.

 Here are three simple steps you can take:

 Get to know your super better by checking your balance regularly, as well as the insurance and investment options you have to make sure they are the best fit for your circumstances.

 - Simplify your super by rolling all your super accounts into one

 Consolidating your accounts and/or tracking down your lost or unclaimed super could save you thousands of dollars in unnecessary super fund administration fees, which over time can make a massive difference to your retirement savings.